YahooArchive/locator-handlebars/README.md

 This component is a result of the integration between [YUI][] and [Locator][] component from Yahoo! to compile [Handlebars][]' templates into [YUI][] Modules that could be used on the server thru express and on the client thru [YAF][].

-The beaufy of this is that you will NOT need to download the full `handlebars` parser component or the template itself, instead you use YUI Loader to load modules that will provision the handlebars templates in a form of javascript functions ready to be execute to produce a html fragment..
+The beaufy of this is that you will NOT need to download the full `handlebars` parser component or the template itself, instead you use YUI Loader to load modules that will provision the handlebars templates in a form of javascript functions ready to be execute to produce a html fragment.

 [Handlebars]: http://handlebarsjs.com/
 [Locator]: https://github.com/yahoo/locator